-- BES Management DAC which is a joint venture with Davy Stockbrokers and is regulated by the Central Bank of Ireland under the Investment Intermediaries Act 1995 as a manager of a designated investment fund within the meaning of the Designated Investment Funds Act, 1985.
+- BES Management DAC which is a joint venture with Davy Stockbrokers and is regulated by the Central Bank of Ireland under the Investment Intermediaries Act 1995 as a manager of a designated investment fund within the meaning of the Designated Investment Funds Act, 1985. - Development & Growth Funding DAC T/A Development Capital, which is registered as an Alternative Investment Fund Manager under Regulation 4 of the European Union (Alternative Investment Fund Managers) Regulations 2013, is owned 40% by BDO and 60% by Andrew Bourg and Sinead Heaney.

-- Declaron, a joint venture between BDO and Fexco, is an online customs clearance solution to help businesses manage customs declarations.

-- Development & Growth Funding DAC T/A

-Development Capital, which is registered

-as an Alternative Investment Fund Manager

-under Regulation 4 of the European Union

-(Alternative Investment Fund Managers)

-Regulations 2013, is owned 40% by BDO and

-60% by Andrew Bourg and Sinead Heaney...